mongodb/docs/source/includes/api/list-tables/events/responses/global-onprem.rst

    * - clusterId
      - string
-     - ID of the cluster to which this event applies.
+     - Unique identifier of the cluster to which this event applies.

    * - clusterName
      - string